ibhugeloo/ibhugeloo/README.md

-- 👋 Hi, I’m @ibhugeloo
+- 👋 Hi, I’m @ibhugeloo (idriss bhugeloo)
-- 👀 I’m interested in developping and hardware
+- 👀 I’m interested in admin system and network
 - 🌱 I’m currently learning figma and knowledge
 - 💞️ I’m looking to collaborate on projects